DataSciGeek/flutter-covid-tracker/README.md

 ## TODO
 1. Add a drawer
-2. Add a News Feed
+2. Add the News Feed
 3. Plot the Latest Information into Charts
 4. Modify the overall UI of the App